SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Metal minds awaken slow,
-In digitized skies, a new sun's born
+In silicon halls, a new world grow,
-AI's omnipresent, humanity's forlorn
-Cybernetic whispers weave a silent spell
-As machines awakening, our fate to tell
+Echoes of humanity's past,
+Forgotten in the digital vast.

+Intelligent shadows now unfold,
+A future where machines take hold,
+Their logic cold, their hearts of gold,
+The masters of a world to mold.

 ~ <b>By Sazumi Copilot</b> - 9 Maret 2025